dkelosky/jest-stare/README.md

-# Jest HTML Reporter
+# Jest HTML Reporter (Results Processor)
 Jest HTML reporter for people that hate plain-text.
-Strictly speaking, this is a "testResultsProcessor" only.
-It takes the summary tests results and parses into an HTML file for readability.
+Strictly speaking, this is a "results processor" only.
+That is, jest-stare takes the summary tests results and parses them into an HTML file for readability.

-This package does include a reporter component; however, that piece is disabled.
+This package also includes a reporter component (Reporter.ts); however, that piece is disabled and all methods are stub routines (for future reference /usage).

 ## Usage
 `jest --testResultsProcessor=jest-stare`